Archer70/LisPy/README.md

     (it "should prevent login with incorrect password" (given "a registered user 'testuser'")
         ; ... setup ...
-        (when "the user attempts to log in with an incorrect password") (define login-result (attempt-login "testuser" "wrongpass"))
+        (action "the user attempts to log in with an incorrect password") (define login-result (attempt-login "testuser" "wrongpass"))

         (then "the login should fail"